This chapter introduces the features and architecture of Oracle XML DB. It contains these topics:

 XMLType.
 Abstract data type

 XMLType has two storage models, each optimized to work efficiently for a particular set of use cases.
-See Chapter 5, "Querying and Updating XML Data" and Chapter 16, "Choosing XMLType Storage and Indexing"
+See Chapter 5, "Query and Update of XML Data" and Chapter 16, "Choice of XMLType Storage and Indexing"

 Optimized processing of XQuery, XPath, and XSLT.
-See "Performance Tuning for XQuery" and Chapter 7, "Transforming and Validating XMLType Data".
+See "Performance Tuning for XQuery" and Chapter 7, "Transformation and Validation of XMLType Data".

 A lazily evaluated virtual DOM.
 See "PL/SQL DOM API for XMLType (DBMS_XMLDOM)".